Spaceee-roy/Project_4d99013339524b77a3e24af62f70009b/README.md

 ## CMAKE, FFMPEG and VISUAL STUDIO CODE C++ MUST BE INSTALLED

+Life will be much easier if you have administrator powers.
+Trust me, I found out the hard way.

 ## Needed Files

 To run this project, you will need to have the following files downloaded on your device: